leonuz/leonuz.github.io/_posts/2021-10-04-Router-Pwn.markdown

 └─$ echo 'enablesecret:$8$uazfxavvplFUvE$Ms16BRtAFP9cdjqf240xdHgcddNxS.V39W6zy7jz3tc' > enablesecret.hash
 ```

-and then, knowing the type of encryption used by the Cisco type 8 password, we proceed to crack it using Jhon the ripper.
+and then, knowing the type of encryption used by the Cisco type 8 password, we proceed to crack it using John the Ripper.

 ```bash